jrtkst/jrtkst/README.md

 ## 💫 About Me:
-Working on various work/personal projects such as: Math Modelling, AI/ML Tools (NLP, LLM Wrapper, etc), Web Apps (Node.js, React, Websocket, etc)
+Working on various work/personal projects such as: Math Modelling, AI/ML Tools (NLP, LLM Wrapper, etc), Web Apps (Node.js, React, Websocket, etc) and many more.

 ## 🌐 Socials: